isscproject/vote-agent/README.md

 - Bo XU boxu@ia.ac.cn

 ## 2. Algorithm Description
-Algorithm based on the imitation learning agent, the reinforcement learning agent and the script agent of “dypm” from the last year agent pool.
+Algorithm based on the imitation learning, the reinforcement learning and the script agent of “dypm” from the last year agent pool.

 ## 3. Acknowledgement
 We would like to thank the contribution of the last years’ competitors, they gave us lots of inspirations and ideas, especially the “skynet”, “dypm”.